 image.
-By leveraging open graph, you can make your pages standout on social media sites and increase the likelihood that people who see the share, will click on the link.
-Open graph tags can consequently affect your social click-through rates and conversation rates, so it's something that you should spend a few hours on to get right.
+By leveraging open graph, you can make your pages stand out on social media sites and increase the likelihood that people will click on the link.
+When someone links an article that you created, you do not want it to look like a dog's dinner on LinkedIn, or, Twitter.
+Not having open graph tags on your page can consequently affect your social click-through rates and conversion rates, so it's something that you should spend a few hours on to get right.

 The Open Graph Tags Demystified

-og:title: Defines the title that will be displayed.
-If Facebook doesn’t find the og:title tag on your page, it uses the meta title instead.
-It must be compelling, just like a good post title.
+title tag instead.
+A title needs to be compelling, just like a good post title.
 There is no limit on the number of characters, but it’s best to stay between 60 and 90.
-If your title is longer than 100 characters, Facebook will truncate it to only 88!
+If your title is longer than 88 characters, Facebook will truncate it!

 og:url: Defines the URL that will open when the link is clicked.

-*og:type: * Defines the type of page being shared, blog post, video, picture, etc..
+og:type: Defines the type of page being shared, blog post, video, picture, etc...
 I won't cover all the options as the list would be too long, however, you can go here for more information.

-fb:app_id: Defines your Facebook application Id, used for analytics etc..
+fb:app_id: Defines your Facebook application Id, used for analytics etc...

 In order to test how your pages will look on social media, you can use the Facebook Crawler tool.
 Simply, enter a URL into Sharing Debugger and will show which meta tags the crawler scrapes as well as any errors or warnings.

 It’s surprising how few people use open graph tags with Umbraco.
 As you can hopefully see, adding the tags is really easy and it can help your pages stand out on social media pages.
+Happy Coding 🤘